-He was an All-American college player at Wichita State University and in 2014 was selected with the 34th overall pick in the 2014 NBA draft by the New York Knicks, with who he signed.
-During his rookie season he played for the Westchester Knicks of the NBA Development League, averaging 20.3 points and 9.7 rebounds per game.
+He was an All-American college player at Wichita State University.
+In 2014 he was selected with the 34th overall pick in the 2014 NBA draft by the New York Knicks.
+Soon after he signed for the Knicks.
+During his rookie season he played for the Westchester Knicks of the NBA Development League.
+He averaged 20.3 points and 9.7 rebounds per game.

-During the 2015–16 season, he became the fifth player ever to appear in both a Development League game and NBA game in the same day.
-In March 2016, Cleanthony made his first appearance for New York since December 29, 2015, having been out for nearly three months with a knee injury he suffered in a shooting while being robbed.
+He became the fifth player ever to appear in both a Development League game and NBA game in the same day.
+In March 2016, Cleanthony made his first appearance for New York since December 29, 2015.
+He had been out for nearly three months with a knee injury he suffered in a shooting while being robbed.

 In late 2016 he transferred to the Santa Cruz Warriors where he averaged 9.2 points and 3.9 rebounds per game.
 A year later he transferred to Rio Grande Valley Vipers and in 2019 he moved to Atomerőmű SE of the Hungarian Nemzeti Bajnokság I/A.

-Santa Cruz’s athletic trainer, Long Lam, has also commented on Cleanthony’s transition, saying he noticed his body feels much healthier than it did in the past.
+Santa Cruz’s athletic trainer, Long Lam, has also commented on Cleanthony’s transition.
+Lam said he noticed his body feels much healthier than it did in the past.
 The trainer has remarked that Cleanthony’s tissue and joints are more flexible, and that there’s less inflammation after practices and games.

-The transition wasn’t particularly difficult, as Cleanthony was never a fan of pork or beef – but admitted he struggled with giving up milk and cheese.
+The transition wasn’t particularly difficult, as Cleanthony was never a fan of pork or beef.
+He admitted he struggled with giving up milk and cheese.